 Whilst a Juliet balcony does not expand the floor space of a property, it can help to change how you use an existing space.
 By replacing windows with much larger French doors, the room is filled with light, often making it feel larger and more pleasant.
 When the doors are open the outside air floods in it effectively transforms the room into an enclosed balcony, ideal for warmer days.
 The narrow balcony ledge can also offer a location to grow small plants and improve your view.

 Of course, Juliet balconies aren’t right for every property.
 If you have the space and budget, we’d always recommend considering the further benefits that a full balcony can bring.
 We offer both full and Juliet balconies in a wide range of designs and styles and are more than happy to discuss your vision and the particulars of your home to ensure you are delighted with the finished results.
-Take a look at the balcony styles we have on offer and, if you need any further information, either fill out a quote request, or contact us directly via phone on 0208 341 5975 or email at email@example.com.
+Take a look at the balcony styles we have on offer and browse the range of designs in our cast iron store.
+If you need any further information, either fill out a quote request, or contact us directly via phone on 0208 341 5975 or email at firstname.lastname@example.org.